-This turn-based strategy game by prolific indie studio Blendo (Thirty Flights of Loving, Gravity Bone) plays out in 30-second bursts.
+This turn-based strategy game by prolific indie studio Blendo (Thirty Flights of Loving) plays out in 30-second bursts.
 Queue up your orders, then watch the action unfold until one side is completely obliterated.
 With a relaxing classical score, including Chopin’s Raindrop Prelude, and a stylish, curiously colourful art style, it’s one of the more offbeat games on our list.
 Flotilla also features psychic advisor dogs—there’s a strong sense of humour at work, here.

 Developer: Chucklefish Games

-Basically Terraria in space.
+Terraria-esque survival with a sci-fi twist.
 Hop between randomly generated planets on a starship, hunt alien creatures for food, build colonies and underground bases, and try not to die.
 A brilliant sci-fi sandbox with a charming art style.
 Playable races include robots, beings made of solar energy, ape-like creatures, and wingless birds.